StuPro-TOSCAna/TOSCAna/docs/dev/plugins/transformation-lifecycle/lifecycle-architecture.md

 }
 ```
 **Method descriptions**
-- `validateNodeType()` - This method will be implemented by a common base class.
-It gets or builds a set of all node types used in the model. and then compares them to the set of supported nodes (`LifecycleAwarePlugin.getSupportedNodeTypes()`) if all Node types of the modell are in the set of the supported ones the transformation will proceed (the method will return `true`)
 - `validateModel()` - This method should be used to check the model (probably by iterating over it).
 If a property is not supported (i.e. Windows on Kubernetes) the check should return false.
 - `prepare()`, `transform()` and `cleanup()` - Perform the corresponding phase described in the [Introduction](#introduction)